 A household is defined as a person or a group of people living together, but not necessarily related, who purchase and prepare food together.
 Households, except those with elderly or disabled members, must have gross incomes below 130 percent of the poverty line.
 All households must have net incomes below 100 percent of poverty to be eligible.
-Most households may have up to $2,000 in countable resources (e.g., checking/savings account, cash, tocks/bonds).
-Households with at least one member who is age 60 or older or a member living with a disability may have up to $3,250 in resources.
+Households with an elderly person or a person who is receiving certain types of disability payments only have to meet the net income test.
+Households in which all members are receiving TANF, SSI, or in some places general assistance, do not have to meet any income tests.